SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slimes/smol-slimes-community-straps.md

 # Smol Community Straps

-This page is dedicated only to straps that others can build themselves.
+This page documents DIY strap solutions from the community.

 ## Table Of Contents